schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Chivalrous Measurement

-A rancher surrounds a heart-shaped opposition at a anatomical theatre.
+A rancher surrounds a heart-shaped opposition at an anatomical theatre.

 ## Quart